 This program is designed for kids age 5 to 12 to encourage life-long reading habits.
 Once you've earned enough points you'll receive a completion certificate you can print and share!

 This program is designed for students who have completed 6th grade to encourage life-long reading habits.
-Each book read earns you a point/ticket to be entered into drawings for various prizes at the end of the program.
+Each book read earns you a point.
+Once you've earned that point, stop by the library to pick up your Scratch-off ticket.
+Win a prize or enter the ticket to be entered into drawings for various prizes at the end of the program.

 Join the Custer County Library’s 1,000 BOOKS BEFORE KINDERGARTEN PROGRAM!

 Did you know that reading to your child is one of themost powerful ways to boost his or her brainpower?
 The simple and enjoyable act of sharing bookshelps your child learn pre-reading skills such as understanding the soundsletters make, developing a bigger vocabulary, and building backgroundknowledge—all important skills that help prepare your child for learning toread and entering kindergarten.